 - There was a procedural error so significant that it deprived the student of a fair disciplinary process.

 7. The student is notified in writing of the committee’s decision.

-9. If the sanction was appealed, and the sanction included suspension or expulsion, the Senior Student Affairs Officer (SSAO) must approve the committee’s decision.
-If the sanction did not involve suspension or expulsion, the committee’s decision is final.
+8. If the sanction includes suspension, expulsion, or the loss of University housing, the Senior Student Affairs Officer must approve the committee’s decision.
+If the sanction does not include separation or the loss of housing, the committee’s decision is final.

-11. The appeal process is concluded and the student’s sanction is implemented.
-A student retains his or her student status until all appeal options are exhausted.
-He or she can attend classes and complete tests and assignments as usual, unless he or she is on Interim Suspension.
+10. The appeal process is concluded and the student’s sanction is implemented.
+A student retains their student status until all appeal options are exhausted.
+They can attend classes and complete tests and assignments as usual, unless they are on Interim Suspension.

-* The complaint party can also appeal in cases involving assault, relationship violence, harassment, sexual violence, bullying, intimidation, invasion of privacy, stalking, and hazing.
+* The complaint party can also appeal in cases involving relationship violence, sexual harassment, and sexual violence.